Strategy Alignment

 The fix is not a new budgeting tool.
 It is a new conversation, and a hard one.
 Your leaders sit together and answer a single question: if this strategy is real, what would our budget look like?

 The Big Picture Model gives them the frame.
 Each leader maps their resources to the enterprise priorities, and the gaps appear on the wall.
 The POW Framework then turns the picture into a decision.
-Purpose names the strategic intent.
-Outcomes define what winning looks like.
-Way Forward names the exact dollars that move, and where they move from.
+The Problem step names the gap every leader can now see.
+The Opportunity step asks what closing it makes possible.
+The What Now step names the exact dollars that move, and where they move from.

 That conversation costs something.
 Some leaders lose resources.
 Some projects get defunded.
 The organization has to choose instead of aspire.
 The leaders who live the tradeoff in the room own the result, because they made the call, not because they read it on a slide.